-The coherence is used to check the correlation between output spectrum and input spectrum.
+Coherence is used to check the correlation between the output spectrum and the input spectrum.
 So you can estimate the power transfer between input and output of a linear system.
 It shows how well the input and output are related to each other.

 Autospectrum is a function commonly explored both in signal and system analysis.
 It is computed from the instantaneous (Fourier) spectrum as:

-There is a new, fundamental function - cross spectrum - in the dual channel processing.
-It is computed from instantaneous spectra of both channels.
-All other functions are computed during post-processing from the cross spectrum and the two auto spectrums - all functions are the functions of frequency.
+There is a new, fundamental function - cross-spectrum - in the dual-channel processing.
+It is computed from the instantaneous spectra of both channels.
+All other functions are computed during post-processing from the cross-spectrum and the two auto spectrums - all functions are the functions of frequency.

-Amplitude of the cross spectrum SAB is the product of amplitudes, its phase is the difference of both phases (from A to B).
+The amplitude of the cross-spectrum SAB is the product of amplitudes, its phase is the difference between both phases (from A to B).
 Cross spectrum SBA (from B to A) has the same amplitude, but opposite phase.
-The phase of the cross spectrum is the phase of the system as well.
+The phase of the cross-spectrum is the phase of the system as well.

-Coherence function γ indicates the degree of a linear relationship between two signals as a function of frequency.
-It is defined by two auto spectra (GAA, GBB) and a cross spectrum (GAB) as:
+Coherence function Î³ indicates the degree of a linear relationship between two signals as a function of frequency.
+It is defined by two auto spectra (GAA, GBB) and a cross-spectrum (GAB) as:

-At each frequency coherence can be taken as a correlation coefficient (squared) which expresses the degree of linear relationship between two variables, where the magnitudes of auto spectra correspond to variances of those two variables and the magnitude of cross-spectrum corresponds to covariance.
+At each frequency, coherence can be taken as a correlation coefficient (squared) which expresses the degree of the linear relationship between two variables, where the magnitudes of auto spectra correspond to variances of those two variables and the magnitude of cross-spectrum corresponds to covariance.